Willemsoord, Den Helder: Willemsoord becomes a maritime attraction park

 Between 1992 and 1995 the municipality of Den Helder made the first concepts for future use of the Willemsoord terrains.
 The first idea was to make Willemsoord a museum.
 Later plans opted for a combination of housing, business, tourist attraction and water related recreational activities.
 This would be done while preserving the atmosphere and historic value of Willemsoord.
 In 1994 the masterplan 'The Netherlands Overseas' (Nederland Overzee) was made that included a maritime theme park.
 Some aspects like the presence of 19th century ships, and maritime activities were realized.
 The plan also envisioned the creation of new buildings evoking (the trade relations with) other countries, an idea targeted at attracting more visitors.
 In fact the plan opted to build an enormous amount of houses on the terrain, especially around the docks.
 The national monument service opposed the projected houses around the docks, and the plan was dismissed.

 In 1997 a new plan was made, focusing on museums, recreation and culture.
 The leisure company Libéma was hired to organize the tourism part.
 Atelier Quadrat then made a new masterplan.
 It focused on experiencing Willemsoord as a single planned structure.
 All non monumental buildings would have to be removed.
 The western side would have to be seen as a coherent block, and only two entrances were envisioned.
 In order to experience the industrial character, there would be no roads, street names or sidewalks, and everything would be paved with the original clinker bricks.

 On 29 April 2004 Willemsoord, the restored south west corner, and theme park Cape Holland were opened for the public.
 For several reasons there were less visitors than expected.
 Combined with a focus on visitors from outside Den Helder, it was awkwardly quiet at times.
-Therefore plans were adjusted to also draw visitors from Den Helder and surroundings.
+Therefore, plans were adjusted to also draw visitors from Den Helder and surroundings.
 This gave a more solid base for facilities at Willemsoord.
 Willemsoord became a regular quarter of Den Helder, albeit with a strong focus on culture, entertainment and tourism.

 Museums

 As former home of the Dutch Navy, Willemsoord (still) houses the Dutch Navy Museum.
 Next to the indoor collection it has the ironclad ram Schorpioen (1868), submarine Tonijn (1965), and gunvessel Bonaire (1877).
-In 2003 the National Sea Rescue Museum Dorus Rijkers moved to Willemsoord.
-Here it can show its 5 historic lifeboats.
-One of these is the famous Insulinde (1927), the first steel self-righting motorized lifeboat.
-The Lightvessel Texel (1952) is home to the museum of coastal lighting.
-Texel was actually built at Willemsoord.
+In 2003 the National Sea Rescue Museum Dorus Rijkers moved to Willemsoord, which have it took to display its five historic lifeboats, including the famous Insulinde (1927), the first steel self-righting motorized lifeboat.
+Willemsoord-built lightvessel Texel (1952) is home to the museum of lighthouses and lightships.
 In 2004 the replica of the Dutch East India Company ship Prins Willem became part of the theme park Cape Holland.
 It was located in a dock, where it could be visited, but burned down in 2009.